In this article

 Azure Portal Considerations

-1. In your portal, the user whose credentials you use to configure your Azure Media Services storage account should be a Member in your Azure Active Directory, and should have an Owner role in the subscription under which you create your storage account.
+1. VIDIZMO portal will require you to enter a set of Azure user credentials while running Setup Wizard.
+The user whose credentials you use to configure your Azure Media Services storage account should be a Member in your Azure Active Directory, and should have an Owner role in the subscription under which you create your storage account.
 This will help the application connect with your application through Azure AD and have required access rights to create your storage account and media service associated with it.
 Here is how you can ensure it:

 i.
 Use this tutorial to navigate to to Users page and check if your UserType is Member and Source is Azure Active Directory.
 If not, add a new user to your Azure Active Directory using the default Azure AD Tenant domain e.g. <user>@<yourdomainname>.onmicrosoft.com.
 To learn more about it, see: Azure AD User Properties.